chainer/chainercv/docs/source/tutorial/sliceable.rst

 Usage: slice along with the axis of examples
 --------------------------------------------
-:method:`slice` takes indices of examples as its first argument.
+:meth:`slice` takes indices of examples as its first argument.

 .. code-block:: python

     from chainercv.datasets import VOCBboxDataset
     dataset = VOCBboxDataset()